Frequently asked questions

 Why should I sign up to Soil Association Exchange?

-Thirdly, we help farmers take advantage of the financial opportunities available to farms which are farming more sustainably (including public subsidies and private markets, such as carbon).
+Thirdly, we help farmers take advantage of the financial opportunities available to farms which are farming more sustainably (including public subsidies and private markets, such as Exchange Market- our own funding scheme).

 What are the financial benefits for me to signing up?

-It's difficult to determine exactly how much your farm could make through registering because every farm is different.
+Every farm is different, so it's hard to determine exactly how much your farm could make through taking part with Exchange.
 However, our agricultural advisors will be on-hand to help you unlock the maximum amount of value possible.

 How much will Soil Association Exchange cost?